 How to Lease Commercial Space

-- View the current listings to identify a suitable location for your business.
+- View the current listings to identify a suitable location for your business or sign up for our Commercial Property mailing list to receive information on newly listed spaces.

-- Fill out the Commercial Space Application [PDF].
+- Fill out the Commercial Space Application.
 Applications are kept on file for 12 months.

 - Please note: For those who wish to sell products at the Market by the day, as either a farmer or a craftsperson, please see the Become a Farmer or For Craftspeople pages.